 By Rachael SheaSenior Design Lecturer

-There used to be a time in the creative industries when you’d ask a graphic designer if they worked in print OR digital.
+There used to be a time in the design industries when you’d ask a graphic designer if they worked in print OR digital.

 In one short decade, an entire profession has evolved.
 The art of design hasn’t been lost… far from it… design has left the confines of the print house and infiltrated every aspect of the creative industries as we know it today… and this is just the beginning.